cPanel PHP Upgrade from PHP 7.2 to PHP 7.3

-In cPanel & WHM version 84, we updated the internal PHP from version 7.2 to 7.3.
-This document details the update and the status of known issues.
+In cPanel & WHM version 84, we upgraded the internal PHP from version 7.2 to 7.3.
+This document details the upgrade and the status of known issues.

 We tested the internal PHP’s compatibility with packaged applications, such as phpMyAdmin.
 However, third-party plugin developers must verify that their applications function in the new version.

 You can downgrade from cPanel PHP version 7.3 back to cPanel PHP version 7.2.
 However, you must update the cPanel PHP and Horde settings in your local

 rpm.versions file to do so.
 To update these settings, run the following commands:

 Specific references to the PHP directory or extensions must use the following directory:

 When you reference the PHP binaries, we recommend that you use the linked binaries in the following directory:

 Exercise extreme caution when you make changes to the

 php.ini file.
 Errors could result in non-functional PHP scripts.
 Only advanced users should edit this file.